-We are an offshore holding company conducting our operations in China through our PRC subsidiaries, Dasheng Online and Helloworld Online.
+We are an offshore holding company conducting our operations in China through our PRC subsidiaries, Dasheng Online and HelloWorld Online.
 We may make loans to our PRC subsidiaries and PRC consolidated VIEs subject to the approval from governmental authorities and limitation of amount, or we may make additional capital contributions to our PRC subsidiaries.

 Any loans to our PRC subsidiaries, which are treated as a foreign-invested enterprise under PRC law, are subject to PRC regulations and foreign exchange loan registrations.
 For example, loans by us to our PRC subsidiaries to finance their activities cannot exceed statutory limits and must be registered with the local branch of the SAFE.
 The statutory limit for the total amount of foreign debts of a foreign-invested company is the difference between the amount of total investment as approved by or filed with, as the case may be, the MOFCOM or its local counterpart and the amount of registered capital of such foreign-invested company.
 See "Item 4.
-Information on the Company-B. Business Overview-Government Regulations-Regulations-Regulations Relating to Foreign Investment."
+Information on the Company-B. Business Overview-Government Regulations-PRC Regulations-Regulations Relating to Foreign Investment."
 There is no difference between the total amount of investment and the registered capital for Dasheng Online.
-The difference between the total amount of investment and the registered capital for Dasheng Online.
-The difference our PRC subsidiaries by means of capital contributions.
-Our capital contributions to our PRC subsidiaries Dasheng Online and Helloworld Online, Foreign-Invested Enterprises, or FIEs that we believe do not fall within the scope of special administration measures for foreign investment admission, must be filed with the MOFCOM or its local counterpart.
+The difference between the total amount of investment and the registered capital for HelloWorld Online is approximately USD 15 million.
+We may also decide to finance our PRC subsidiaries by means of capital contributions.
+Our capital contributions to our PRC subsidiaries Dasheng Online and HelloWorld Online, Foreign-Invested Enterprises, or FIEs that we believe do not fall within the scope of special administration measures for foreign investment admission, must be filed with the MOFCOM or its local counterpart.
 See "Item 4.
-Information on the Company-B. Business Overview-Government Regulations-PRC Regulations Relating to Foreign Investment See of special administration measures for foreign investment admission, must be filed with the MOFCOM or its local counterpart.
-See "Item 4.
 Information on the Company-B. Business Overview-Government Regulations-PRC Regulations-Regulations Relating to Foreign Investment."
 We cannot assure you that we will be able to complete the necessary registration on a timely basis, or at all.
-If we fail to complete the necessary registration, our ability to make loans or equity contributions to our PRC subsidiaries may be negatively affected, which could
+If we fail to complete the necessary registration, our ability to make loans or equity contributions to our PRC subsidiaries may be negatively affected, which could adversely affect our PRC subsidiaries' liquidity and its ability to fund its working capital and expansion projects and meet its obligations and commitments.